King Diamond (band): Artistry

-King Diamond is usually considered a heavy metal band even though they have been known to get somewhat experimental with some of their work.
+Although King Diamond is primarily a heavy metal or extreme metal band, their works have seen the band combine elements of thrash metal, speed metal, black metal, power metal, progressive metal, and groove metal, with "spectacular spooky heavy metal" and "theatrical storytelling".

-Lyrically King Diamond is known to is known for creating conceptual works that feature recurring stories that include the supernatural, horror, fate and death.
-His lyrics have been described as a “gothic horror romance in metal form, delivered with technical precision and theatrical grandeur.”
-In a interview with Blabbermouth.net Diamond stated a lot of his lyrics are drawn from real-life, but some comes from his imagination “to make a story flow, you change some of the things that you've experienced.
+Lyrically, King Diamond is known for creating conceptual works that feature recurring stories that include the supernatural, horror, fate and death.
+His lyrics have been described as a "gothic horror romance in metal form, delivered with technical precision and theatrical grandeur."
+In an interview with Blabbermouth.net, Diamond stated a lot of his lyrics are drawn from real-life, but some comes from his imagination "to make a story flow, you change some of the things that you've experienced.
 When an album is done and I read through all the lyrics, I get a little uneasy when I see how much of myself I've put into the stories.
 But then again, I know that no one's going to know unless I tell them exactly what's what, and I'm certainly not going to do that.
-But it's drawn from everywhere.”
+But it's drawn from everywhere."

-The band are also known for their live performances that feature massive production featuring fog in order to create creepy on stage theatrics.
-The lead singer King Diamond is also known to uses a microphone stand consisting of a femur bone and a tibia bone in the shape of a cross, while also dawning his signature Corpse paint, CBS News described him as a menacing figure live.
+The band is known for their massive production during live performances featuring fog in order to create creepy on stage theatrics.
+Their lead singer King Diamond is also known to use a microphone stand consisting of a femur bone and a tibia bone in the shape of a cross, while also dawning his signature Corpse paint.
+CBS News described him as a "menacing figure live".